Medicare Speech Therapy and Speech Language Pathology Coverage

 Part B: The medical insurance portion of Original Medicare, Medicare Part B helps cover outpatient services.
 In many cases, speech language therapy can be non-intensive and performed in a therapist’s office or even at your own home (more on that below).
 As with inpatient speech therapy, a doctor will need to certify that it’s medically necessary.

-Medicare Advantage (Part C): Medicare Advantage replaces Original Medicare (Part A & B) but offers the same Part A and B benefits or coverage as Original Medicare.
+Medicare Advantage (Part C): Medicare Advantage plans from private insurance carriers substitute for Original Medicare (Part A & B) and must offer at least matching coverage.
 That means Medicare Advantage can help cover both inpatient and outpatient speech therapy.
 Like Parts A and B, you’ll need a doctor to certify that it’s medically necessary.
 Unlike Original Medicare, you may need to see a speech therapist in your Part C plan’s provider network.

 Does Medicare Cover In-Home Speech Therapy Services?

 Medicare offers a range of home healthcare services, which includes speech therapy.
-As with other services, there are some qualifications you’ll need to meet to qualify for Medicare’s home health benefits in general.
+As with other services, there are some qualifications you’ll need to meet to qualify for Medicare’s home health benefits.
 They are:

 - You’re under the care of a doctor and have a monitored care plan